glouppe/info8006-introduction-to-ai/lecture7.md

 ???

-R: prepare one code example
+R: prepare one code example, make this more concrete

 ---